The 30D Silnylon is slightly more durable than 20D Silpoly.

 We sometimes have a short lead time on certain products.
 The length of the lead time will generally be listed at the top of the item description if there is one, if no lead time is listed then the order will normally ship out within one week or less.
 If you have some kind of deadline you can use the order notes section at checkout to let us know those details, and we will try our best to meet your deadline.

 We are located in Evergreen, CO about 20 minutes from west Denver.
-We are open 8-4 mountain time M-F.
+Our ours of operation are 8-4 mountain time M-F.

 Be sure to read any included instructions that come with your items and watch the appropriate setup videos on our website, both these will give you lots of tips and tricks and important info that will greatly shorten the learning curve and make your first few hangs much easier and more enjoyable.